tigerbeetle/tigerbeetle/docs/DESIGN.md

 Should the user need to specify an expiration timestamp, this can be done in terms of **a relative quantity of time**, i.e. an offset relative to the event timestamp that will be assigned by the TigerBeetle leader, rather than in terms of **an absolute moment in time** that is set according to another system's clock.

-For example, the user may say to the TigerBeetle leader: "please expire this transfer 7 seconds after the timestamp you assign to it when you receive it from me".
+For example, the user may say to the TigerBeetle leader: "expire this transfer 7 seconds after the timestamp you assign to it when you receive it from me".

-The intention of this design decision is to reduce the blast radius in the worst case to the clock skew experienced by the network link between the client and the leader, instead of the clock skew experienced by all distributed systems participating in two-phase transfers.
-Where the leader is embedded within a local process, the blast radius is even less.
+The intention of this design decision is to minimize and restrict the blast radius of inaccurate timestamps in the worst case to be limited to only the one way delay in the network link between the client and the leader, instead of the clock skew experienced by all distributed systems participating in two-phase transfers.

 ## Protocol